Criminal Justice

 Upon successful completion of this course, students will be able to:

-• Describe deviant careers and career deviance.
+• Discuss the societal responses to deviance, deviant careers, and career deviance.

 • Demonstrate proficiency with academic writing related to deviant behavior.